tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 }
 ```

-Will become the following if `transform.json.root` is true:
+Will become the following if `json.root` is true:

 ```
 SinkRecord.schema: